ThygLen/CK-PT-BR/README.md

-College Kings Translation for PT-BR
+College Kings Translation for PT-BR.